 4.2 How to cut dados with router/ circular saw?

-The major reason for multiple passes is to prevent burning of the workpiece or quick dulling of bits.
+The major reason for multiple passes is to prevent the burning of the workpiece or the quick dulling of bits.
 In conclusion, ensure that you use a straightedge to guide the router’s path.

 The major difference between using a router and a dado blade set is the accuracy.
-A dado blade set affords you the ability to set the right width for the expected dado exactly.
-In comparison, a router will require you to use your discretion and go through multiple passes.
+A dado blade set allows you to set exactly the right width for the expected dado.
+A router will require you to use your discretion and go through multiple passes.

 Figure 4: A router cutting a dado.

 With your traditional circular saw blade mounted on a table saw, you can cut a dado with multiple passes.
 The approach to this method is quite simple.
 Remember that a typical circular blade has a particular thickness.

 With this thickness, you can estimate how many passes to make to get the dado’s required width.
 For instance, for a 1-inch wide dado, you need two passes of a circular saw of ½-inch.

 Figure 5: A table saw used for dado cutting.

 Section 5: How to avoid getting the rough edges of dados when using the dado blade set to cut?